skip to main content

 • offer academic challenges, which enable each pupil to realise his potential;

-• create an environment that promotes an independent work ethic and encourages all pupils to acquire a love of learning; provide sporting, cultural and adventurous engagement for all our pupils to enjoy and through which they can learn to work co-operatively and to lead;
+• provide sporting, cultural and adventurous engagement for all our pupils to enjoy and through which they can learn to work co-operatively and to lead;

 • nurture a supportive community that encourages a sense of social responsibility and spiritual and personal development;